rails/rails/guides/source/active_record_connection_management.md

 ### Before forking

-Before the server forks, you need to disconnect the pool so that the forked processes don't get confused.
+Before the server forks, you need to disconnect the pool so that the forked processes don't use the same connections as the parent process.
 Here's how to do that in a puma config:

 ```ruby
 before_fork do